Do You Really Need an Eye Cream?

 Personally, I’ve gone back and forth on the whole eye cream debate.
 I’ve had periods where I was loyal to one, convinced it was giving me something that the rest of my routine wasn’t, and others where I skipped it entirely.
 What I’ve learned is that whether or not you need an eye cream really depends on your skin’s needs.

 Because the skin around your eye area differs from the rest of your skin, it *could* have specific needs that the rest of your face doesn’t.
 In such cases, it’s important to identify what exactly your eye area needs, and what kind of eye cream can tackle those needs.
-Here are a few situations in which you may need a separate eye cream, along with my favorite product recs for each:

 If you’re trying to tackle a problem that’s restricted to the eye area, like puffiness, some eye creams are formulated with ingredients specifically designed to tackle these.
 For instance, caffeine, a popular ingredient in eye creams, works to reduce puffiness by temporarily tightening blood vessels and restricting blood flow to the area.
 These targeted ingredients are rarely found in high concentrations in regular moisturizers, so an eye cream can help if you’re looking for specific results.